-• A Property Condition Assessment (PCA) report no older than 12 months of the Preliminary Application date, accompanied by the proposed scope of work, table of contents, visual observations noted, and a cost estimate.
+A Property Condition Assessment (PCA) report no older than 12 months of the Preliminary Application date, must cover a period of no fewer than twenty years, accompanied by the proposed scope of work, table of contents, visual observations noted, and a cost estimate.
 If available, the Applicant should include schematics.
 The scope of work for the proposed project must be detailed in the narrative as well.
 The PCA must follow the ASTM E2018 Standard Guide.
 The third-party PCA report can be provided by either an engineer, cost estimator, or general contractor with ASTM Property Condition Assessment training and/or related experience.
 A résumé from the third party is required.